Bannau Brycheiniog by Cycle | Day Three

 Moving north, there would have been a series of bridges turning sharply left and right over deep pits creating a narrow walkway toward the Main Gate.
 These bridges could have been drawn-up, creating almost insurmountable access to the castle's inner ward.

-The original wooden bridges have long been gone and today they have been been replaced with fixed steel ramps making access for visitors much less dangerous.
-But the pits remain and the climb up to the main gate is still daunting and the barbican still intimidates.
+The original wooden bridges are long gone and today have been been replaced with fixed steel ramps making visitors access far less dangerous.
+But the pits remain and the climb up to the main gate is quite daunting.
+The barbican still intimidates.

-Crossing the final bridge to the Main Gate, turning to look back across the remains of the outer ward wall and valley below offers a stunning view.
+Crossing the final bridge to the Main Gate, turning to look back across the remains of the outer ward wall; the valley below offers a stunning view.

-Standing there, looking at this walkway I wondered to myself; "how many men died here, trying to cross this narrow walkway, fighting to enter this castle?"
+Standing there, looking at this modern walkway, I wondered to myself; "how many men died here, trying to cross this barbicon, fighting to enter this castle?"

-Entering the castle, it is immediately evident that the entirety of the Inner Ward is ruinous.
+It is immediately evident upon entering the castle that the entirety of the Inner Ward is ruinous.

-Facing the northeast corner and the remains of the great North Tower still evoke a sense of immense power (image above).
+Facing the northeast corner (image above), the remains of the great North Tower still evoke a sense of immense power and strength.

-Walking across the courtyard and turning back to face the inner side of the Gate House and the remains of the expansive kitchen (image above).
+Across the courtyard and facing the remains of the inner side of the Gate House and the expansive kitchen (image above), these too seem complex and powerful.

 Little remains of what was once the massive Northwest Tower (image above).

-Back down in the Inner Ward and facing east, the remains of the Chapel Tower and internal buildings stand in a broken jumble of walls and staircases (images above).
+Back down in the Inner Ward and facing east, the ruinous Chapel Tower and internal buildings stand in a broken jumble of walls and staircases (images above).
 Modern walkways now connect several of the upper floors providing access to what little remains of the domestic rooms.

 Climbing the winding stairs and making your way through a narrow hallway offers access to the Lord's Chamber (images above and below).

-The finely arched windows with their window-seats are the only indications of style or comfort to be found throughout the castle remains.
+The finely arched windows with their window-seats are the only indications of style or comfort to be found throughout the castle.

 Heading back down through the stairs to view additional details of the domestic buildings.